In the attempt, to follow the route of the spanish conquistadores I

 launch possibility along the way, but because of the hard to estimate flying

-conditions I did not dare to take off.
-I had
+conditions I did not dare to take off, remembering the demanding

 Again this was an area where most rarely foreigners take a stroll, but it is a beautiful river valley with very friendly inhabitants.